 WooCommerce may not be as user-friendly as Squarespace, but setting it up is hardly rocket science.
 Indeed, before you even start, you should secure a hosting account with WordPress already installed on it.
 This may sound like a setback, but at ScalaHosting, all this could be ready within minutes thanks to the one-click WordPress installer or the helpful support, well-versed with the CMS.

 After WooCommerce is properly configured, you’ll control your online shop through the WP dashboard.
 The interface is not as intuitive as Squarespace’s, but getting used to it shouldn’t be a problem.

 As a hosted platform, Squarespace gives you little control over your site’s security.
-By default, you get an SSL-protected shop, and security-conscious store owners will be happy to find a two-factor authentication option inside the settings.
+By default, you get an SSL-protected shop, and security-conscious online store owners will be happy to find a two-factor authentication option inside the settings.
 The rest of the precautions are handled by Squarespace.

-With WooCommerce, a lot more responsibilities lie on your shoulder.
+With WooCommerce, a lot more responsibilities lie on your shoulders.
 You have to install an SSL, set up a strict backup policy (if your hosting provider doesn’t have one), and keep the WordPress core and plugins up-to-date at all times.

 Additional security precautions can easily be added with the help of WP extensions.